Chia-Network/chia-docs/docs/plotting/plotting-software.md

 Requirements
 - OS: Windows, Mac, or Linux OS (64-bit is required); Intel and ARM (Apple Silicon) are both supported.
-- Memory: Depends on setup, minimum 0.5 GiB if single-threaded
+- Memory: Depends on setup, minimum 0.5 GB if single-threaded
 - Temporary Disk: SSD and HDD are supported
   - SSD: fast (NVMe is supported) but consumer-grade SSDs wear out over time, enterprise-grade is recommended
   - HDD: slow, but won't wear out; can plot directly to the final disk